kerlin-lab/TStracker/README.md

 - If the solution building encounters error due to missing MFC library, this thread could help [Here](https://stackoverflow.com/a/43075169)
 - When building finishes, the folder **Release** should contain the program **TStracker.exe**
 - When you run the TStracker.exe and the program complains about missing DLL file of OpenCV library, copy all the *.dll files from TStracker\src\DevelopmentSuite\lib\OpenCVLib4Windows\OpenCV_DLL\ReleaseUseDLL to your System32 folder (normally resides at C:\Windows\System32)
+## Errors and fixes
+### CMAKE error "Configuruing incomplete, errors occured!"
+- You might have installed the Visual Studio but not its C++ development suite
+- Open the Visual Studio Installer and install C++ Development Suite
+- You should see the CMAKE plugin for Visual Studio in the list of packages of this suite.